hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 1. Go to [rlim.com](https://rlim.com).
 2. Locate the "Custom URL" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
 Click on "Post".
+Leave the "Custom Edit Code" field empty.
+An edit code will be generated automatically.
 3. Save the generated URL from the browser's address bar (e.g., `https://rlim.com/toms-feedback-gvpn`).
 4. Note the edit code at the top for the next step.